Preparing livestock for transport

 All people involved in planning a journey and mustering, assembling, handling, selecting, loading and transporting livestock have a responsibility for livestock welfare.

-- Make sure all livestock are healthy and fit to load for the intended journey.
+- Make sure all livestock are healthy and only fit to load for the intended journey are loaded.

 - Check the preparation guidelines for the type and class of livestock.